chriscross00/projects/devereux_arima/notebooks/read_format_wq_data.md

 read\_format\_wq\_data
 ================
 Christoper Chan
-17:22 27 March 2019
+19:26 29 March 2019

+to do: - Create a function that outputs a .csv - Create a function that combines all the csv and outputs a single csv

 Introduction
 ============

-to do: - Create a function that outputs a .csv - Create a function that combines all the csv and outputs a single csv

 This notebook is a part 0 of the Devereux Slough time series project.
-I have created functions that assist in reading in and cleaning the csv as well as some light feature engineering.
+We wrote functions that aggregate and cleaning the data as well as some light feature engineering.

-I've chosen to use the library here because it's simplicity and consistency.
-Because I have seperate directories for notebooks and data I needed a way to navigate between them.
-While base R does offer this functionality, pathing is relative to the current working directory which changes based on where I created a document. here offers absolute pathing by setting up a root directory.
+We've chosen to use the library here because it's simplicity and consistency.
+Because we have seperate directories for notebooks and data we needed a way to navigate between them.
+While base R does offer this functionality, pathing is relative to the current working directory which changes based on where I created a document. here() offers absolute pathing by setting up a root directory.

-The data I collected from Devereux Slogh comes from 4 loggers, each collecting different types of information.

 ``` r
 library(here)